cakephp/docs/en/development/errors.rst

 When caught by the built in exception handler, you would get a ``$widget`` variable in your error view template.
 In addition if you cast the exception as a string or use its ``getMessage()`` method you will get ``Seems that Pointy is missing.``.
-This allows you easily and quickly create your own rich development errors, just like CakePHP uses internally.
+This allows you to quickly create your own rich development errors, just like CakePHP uses internally.